reedwan/little-giving-journal/content/posts/ghazali/index.md

 There were two tasks our Messenger (sallallahu alayhi wa-sallam) would not entrust to another: He would get his own water for ablution at night and cover it, and he would give charity to the poor with his own hand.
 (Ibn Majah)

 And he (sallallahu alayhi wa-sallam) said, "The needy person is not the one you respond to with a date or two or a morsel of food or two.
 The needy person is the one who is too shy to beg.
-Read, if you will, [the words of Allah], They do not ask people persistently [or at all] [2:273]."
+Read, if you will, [the words of Allah], 'They do not ask people persistently [or at all] [2:273].'"
 (Bukhari, Muslim)

 And he (sallallahu alayhi wa-sallam) also said, "There is no Muslim who clothes a fellow Muslim except that he will stay in Allahs protection as long as a shred of that garment remains."
 (Tirmidhi)